grafana/embedmd/README.md

 * `-d`: Executing `embedmd -d docs.md` will display the difference between the contents of `docs.md` and the output of `embedmd docs.md`.

+* `-m`: Register a mount point.
+For example, `embedmd -m $lgtm=https://raw.githubusercontent.com/lgtmco/lgtm/master` will allow you to use `$lgtm/examples/go.mod` as a mount point in the `src` field.
+The result will be the same as if you had used `https://raw.githubusercontent.com/lgtmco/lgtm/master/examples/go/go.mod`.

 ### Disclaimer